 On return from an overseas teaching placement, Joe completed an honours degree from Loughborough University in 2009.
 Joe approached Otterhead Forest School as a volunteer.
 Since 2010 Joe has shared his passion for music production and performance with a variety of Forest School students.
-Joe has established and develops Otterhead Forest Schools music provision as well as working with a range of students in a woodland setting.
 Joe has completed his level 3 Forest School and progressed to the role of forest school manager.
 In 2019 he completed mental health first aid training before exploring the link between mindfulness and Forest School.

 Josh qualified with a level 3 national diploma in outdoor leisure in 2011 from bicton college.
 He then attended Bath Spa University and studied developmental geography for two years.
 Josh found Forest School through a private company based near bath.
 He worked there in the kindergarten department and ran holiday clubs for young people aged 3 to 14 for two years.
 Josh grew up in the Blackdown hills, a mile from Otterhead, and became aware of our Forest School through its locality.
 Josh joined our team in January 2016 and works with a variety of young people, including groups and one to one programmes.
 Since then Josh has progressed to be a member of the senior leadership team and is the final stages of completing his level 3 forest school qualification.